 How to Drive to Venice and How to Park a Car in Venice

-The historical center of Venice is truly a city on the water and not reachable by car, so hot to arrive to Venice by car?
+Can you drive to Venice?
+The historical center of Venice is truly a city on the water and not reachable by car, so how to arrive to Venice by car?
 It is possible to arrive to the mainland area of Venice, park your car in Mestre, at the Tronchetto, or in Piazzale Roma, and proceed from there to Venice city center by bus, on foot, and by boat.
 Understanding the options for arriving to Piazzale Roma and parking your car, then getting where you need to go can be confusing.
 This guide to how to arrive to Venice by car will help you with everything involved, from parking, to paying, to reaching the city after parking or dropping off your rental car.

 Reaching Your Parking Space